Alzheimer’s Disease, understanding the symptoms.

 - Taking a bad decision from time to time and feeling guilty for not knowing how to make the right decision.

-- Sometimes feeling tired and lacking enthusiasm to fulfill one’s professional, familial and social commitments.
+- Sometimes feeling tired and lacking the enthusiasm to fulfil one’s professional, familial and social commitments.

 - Becoming more easily irritable by the unexpected or when routines are interrupted, disturbed.